Canadian Celiac Association is asking Canadians to #GoBeyondTheGut

 Over 80% of people with celiac disease have yet to be diagnosed

-May 1, 2018, Mississauga, ON– May is Celiac Awareness Month and the Canadian Celiac Association (CCA) is urging people to #GoBeyondTheGut and to be alert to the “atypical” (non-classical) features of celiac disease.
+May 1, 2019, Mississauga, ON– May is Celiac Awareness Month and the Canadian Celiac Association (CCA) is joined by Promise Gluten Free, a gluten-free bread maker from Ireland, urging people to #GoBeyondTheGut and to be alert to the “atypical” (non-classical) features of celiac disease.
 While most people associate celiac disease with diarrhea, gas and bloating after eating gluten, many Canadians are unaware of the atypical or less common warning symptoms and signs of the disease.

 It is estimated that about 80 per cent of Canadians with celiac disease remain undiagnosed – and could be suffering from debilitating “mystery” symptoms.
 Research has shown that while one percent of the world’s population is suffering from celiac disease, the lack of awareness and testing is severely delaying diagnosis.

 “Many people look to classic clinical features like diarrhea and bloating as a sign of gluten intolerance but do not realize that this disease, which is an autoimmune condition, can impact the whole body,” says Dr. Mohsin Rashid, a professor of Pediatrics, Gastroenterology & Nutrition at Dalhousie University.

 The best-known symptoms or celiac disease are digestive in nature – chronic diarrhea, abdominal pain, and unintended weight loss.
 However, celiac disease is much more than a digestive problem.
 Some of the top atypical features are anemia, joint pain, oral and dental problems, bone disease, neurological problems like migraines and reproductive problems.